WFCD/warframe-drop-data/README.md

 ### Usage
 You can run the build script with `npm run build`.

-Once built you serve the app Web Ui with `npm run serve:dev` or `npm run serve`
+Once built, serve the Web UI with `npm run serve:dev`.

-**The npm run serve needs a $PORT in your terminal env*

 ## Disclaimer